DanHodges/TheologicalDictionary/Salvation.md

 # Salvation
-Definition of Salvation coming soon.
+The definition of Salvation is coming soon!